Chartered Institute of Management Accountants: History

 CIMA was formed in March 1919, as the Institute of Cost and Works Accountants, by a group of legal professionals and businessmen who wanted to develop an approach to accounting that would meet the demands of a rapidly changing business world.
 Industrialisation had led to large scale, complex businesses providing unprecedented challenges in management.
 Employers needed a new form of in-house accountant to provide, in addition to accounts, better analysis of cost and of operations to inform performance management.
 The new institute soon gained the backing of leading industrialists including, Lord Leverhulme who became its president.

 Advances in technology and globalisation made business ever more complex over the 20th century and the role of the accountant in business became more significant.
 It expanded to include provision of a wider range of information and the emphasis shifted from accounting to management.

 The status of management accounting as a distinct branch of the accounting profession was recognised by the granting of a Royal charter in 1975.

 Activities

 CIMA operates a standard scheme of qualifying examinations for prospective members.
 It promotes local education, training and management development operations, and new techniques through its research foundation and the dissemination of management accounting practices through publications and other media related activities.
-CIMA has been active in recent educational and vocational initiatives in former Eastern bloc countries.
 It publishes a monthly journal, supplied free to members and registered students, called 'Financial Management'.

 CIMA is recognised as a professional accounting body for various statutory purposes by UK and various overseas governments.
 The institute regulates the activities of its members by a code of practice, a discipline committee and a continuing professional development education scheme.
 Its governing body is its council, comprising members elected from regional branches.
 Each of the branches has a committee and is responsible for much of the 'grass roots' activity.
 Activity such as qualification development is undertaken from the London head office.